PrismarineJS/mineflayer/README.md

 ## Features

- * Supports Minecraft 1.4.6.
+ * Supports Minecraft 1.4.7.
  * Entity knowledge - it knows when and where players, mobs, and objects spawn and despawn.
  * Block knowledge.
 You can query the world around you.
+ * Basic physics and movement - currently blocks are either "solid" or "empty".
+ * Attacking entities and using vehicles.
+ * Lots of miscellaneous stuff such as knowing your health and whether it is raining.
  * Chat
- * Lots of miscellaneous stuff such as knowing your health and whether it is raining.
- * Basic physics and movement - currently blocks are either "solid" or "empty".

 ### Roadmap

 These things are in the works:

- * Inventory management
- * Ability to use items and vehicles and attack
+ * Inventory management, crafting, and ability to use items
  * Digging and building
  * Better physics (support doors, ladders, water, etc).